Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models

 \subsection{Architectures}

-Careful network design is another key component when it comes to training a GAN to encourage stability.
-Equally, while scaling any deep neural network up to high-resolution data is non-trivial due to vanishing gradients and high memory usage, GANs especially struggle since it is much easier for the discriminator to classify high resolution images \cite{odena2017conditional}.
+Careful network design is a key component for stable GAN training.
+Scaling any deep neural network to high-resolution data is non-trivial due to vanishing gradients and high memory usage, but since the discriminator can classify high-resolution data more easily, GANs notably struggle \cite{odena2017conditional}.

 Early approaches designed hierarchical architectures, dividing the learning procedure into more easily learnable chunks.
 LapGAN \cite{denton2015deep} builds a Laplacian pyramid such that at each layer, a GAN conditioned on the previous image resolution predicts a residual adding detail.
 Stacked GANs \cite{huang2017stacked, Zhang2017StackGANTextPhotoRealistic} use two GANs trained successively: the first generates low-resolution samples, then the second upsamples and corrects the first, thus fewer GANs need to be trained.
 A related approach, progressive growing \cite{Karras2018ProgressiveGrowingGANsa, Karras2019StyleBasedGeneratorArchitecture}, iteratively trains a single GAN at higher resolutions by adding layers to both the generator and discriminator upscaling the previous output, after the previous resolution converges.
 Training in this manner, however, not only takes a long time but leads to high frequency components being learned in the lower layers, resulting in shift artefacts \cite{Karras2020AnalyzingImprovingImage}.